dotnet/AspNetCore.Docs/aspnetcore/test/troubleshoot-azure-iis.md

 ## App startup errors

 In Visual Studio, the ASP.NET Core project default server is Kestrel.
-Visual studio can be configured to use [IIS Express](/iis/extensions/introduction-to-iis-express/iis-express-overview).
+Visual studio can be configured to use [IIS Express](/iis/extensions/introduction-to-iis-express/iis-express-overview), which can sometimes help diagnose issues locally for IIS deployments.

 ### 403.14 Forbidden